-IRBNet is a suite of online tools including electronic protocol management and online
+IRBNet is a suite of online tools including electronic protocol management and online submissions

-researchers and the IRB.
+and the IRB.

 Access to IRBNet

 You can access UAA's electronic system by going to IRBNet.

 - Click the "New User Registration" link in the upper right hand corner of the page and follow the instructions.
 Select University of Alaska Anchorage as your affiliation.

 - Follow the instructions in IRBNet and enter your preferred e-mail.
 Follow the link in the e-mail to complete the registration process.

 - If applicable, notify your research team that you are registered.
 This includes co-Principal Investigators and Research Supervisors for student research, for example.
 The Principle Investigator, or someone designated by the Investigator, will need to "Share" the IRBNet package with you before you have access to that package.